The family flies, which for the most part consist of very small flies, I

 I haven't measured the fly.
 I think about five mm.
 It is striking orange.

-Photos 3-7-2012.
+Europe.
+Photos 3-7-2012. |

 Napomyza sp.
-Familie miner flies (Agromyzidae).
+Family miner flies (Agromyzidae).

 Very small miner flies.
 About 2 - 3 mm.
 I had asked about these flies on Diptera and received